Early registration. A special advisement and early registration

 reviewed automatically by a panel of three graders appointed by the Regents' Test coordinator.

-If a majority of the panel concur with the assigned grade, the appeal process
+If a majority of the panel concurs with the assigned grade, the appeal process

 will be terminated.
-If a majority agree that the grade seems erroneous or
+If a majority agrees that the grade seems erroneous or

 biased, the panel will recommend that the Regents' Test coordinator forward the